 We asked Christopher and Angela to share their list of excellent writing resources dedicated to the art of plot, storytelling, world building, character development, and publishing.
 In addition to the following recommendations, be sure to pick up a grammar book.
 Random House uses the Chicago Manual of Style.

-Brandon Sanderson’s Writing Course: These lectures, filmed at Brigham Young University in 2012 and 2013, offer a comprehensive guide to all aspects of writing from plotting to publishing.
+Brandon Sanderson’s Writing Course: These lectures, filmed at Brigham Young University in 2016, offer a comprehensive guide to all aspects of writing from plotting to publishing.
 An invaluable tool for aspiring writers.

 Characters and Viewpoints: Orson Scott Card’s book details character development and things such as the differences between first person, third person, and omniscient narratives.